 The simplest way to manage your voice allocation is to understand how Pro Tools manages them.
 When set to “dyn” (dynamically allocated voicing) Pro Tools assigns voices from left to right across the mix window (or top to bottom down the edit window).
 If the total number of simultaneous tracks playing back exceeds the maximum it is the first track beyond the voice limit counted from the left which will be the first track not to play back.
 The simplest way to give priority to an important track is to move it to the left.

 Of course there are many ways to mitigate voice stealing when sessions get large.
 The most straightforward is to bounce a stem of submixed tracks and to “hide and make inactive” the source tracks to free up some resources.
-On TDM systems it is possible to allocate fixed voices to specific tracks but In situations where I have run out of voices I have usually bounced a submix to eliminate the problem rather than try to stretch too few voices further than they want to go.
+On TDM systems it was possible to allocate fixed voices to specific tracks but In situations where I have run out of voices I have usually bounced a submix to eliminate the problem rather than try to stretch too few voices further than they want to go.

 Native Plug-Ins In DSP Environments